DevOpsKev/cucurbits/README.md

 # Cucerbits

-A Hypothesis Driven Development (HDD) framework written in Ruby.
-Cucerbits uses gherkin like syntax to describe and test product hypotheses.
+A DevOps native HDD framework written in Ruby, Cucurbits uses Gherkin like syntax to describe and test product hypotheses.

 ### Some Links on HDD: